brownedon/Real-Axiom/README.md

 # Real-Axiom
-Arduino code to communicate with a real axiom cycle trainer
+Arduino code to communicate with a real axiom cycle trainer.
+Use with mega-adk and circuits@home usb library